Termina/inspection-info/README.md

 ### Finish Branch

-Finish the current branch by merging it to the main branch and cleaning up:
+Finish the current branch by verifying it is already merged into the main branch and cleaning up:

 ```bash
 in br finish